crypticcoin-renewed/CrypticCoin/doc/book/src/dev/rust.md

-# Rust in `zcashd`
+# Rust in `crypticcoind`

-`zcashd` is primarily a C++ codebase, but most new code is being written in Rust where possible.
+`crypticcoind` is primarily a C++ codebase, but most new code is being written in Rust where possible.

 ## Adding new dependencies in online-Rust mode

-The `zcashd` build system pins all dependencies, and in order to facilitate deterministic builds, `cargo` is configured to run in offline mode with vendored crates.
+The `crypticcoind` build system pins all dependencies, and in order to facilitate deterministic builds, `cargo` is configured to run in offline mode with vendored crates.
 This means that if, for example, you add the `foobar` crate to `Cargo.toml`, you will likely see an error similar to this: